Suprada-2002/springboot-skeleton/mvc-notes/CollectionFramework/Set_Interface.md

 # Set Interface
 - No Duplicates.
 - Insertion Order is not preserved.
-- Accept heterogenous objects.
+- Accept heterogeneous objects.
 - No indexing

 ## HashSet
 - Unserlying DS: Hash Table.
 - can add null value.
 - Implements Serializable and Cloenable Interface.
-- suitable if **seraching is the frequent** operation, becuase elements are inserted in form of has code,so searching becomes very easy.
+- suitable if **seraching is the frequent** operation, because elements are inserted in form of has code,so searching becomes very easy.
 - Hashing is the fastest ever algorithm for search.
 - Initial capacity: **16.**
 - New size : current **size * 2**.
-- 4 constrcuctors:
+- 4 constructors:
 ```
 HashSet hs = new HashSet();
 HashSet hs = new HashSet(capacity);